ukitazume/sysdigcloud-kubernetes/README.md

     kubectl -n sysdigcloud create -f datastores/as_kubernetes_pods/manifests/mysql/mysql-deployment.yaml
     ```

 3. Wait until the above pods are in a ready state.
-Then deploy the backend Deployment
+Then deploy the backend deployments
- sets (worker, collector and api).
+ (worker, collector and api).
 Pause for 60 seconds after creating the api deployment.
     ```
     kubectl -n sysdigcloud create -f sysdigcloud/sdc-api.yaml
     sleep 60